u-boot/u-boot/doc/develop/process.rst

 For example, changes that remove dead code, unused macros etc. or that contain Coding Style fixes are not strict bug fixes.

-In such situations it is up to the responsible custodian to decide if he applies such patches even when the Merge Window is closed.
+In such situations it is up to the responsible custodian to decide if they apply such patches even when the Merge Window is closed.

 Exception: at the end of the Stabilization Period only strict bug fixes my be applied.

-Sometimes patches miss the the Merge Window slightly - say by few hours or even a day.
+Sometimes patches miss the Merge Window slightly - say by a few hours or even a day.
 Patch acceptance is not as critical as a financial transaction, or such.
 So if there is such a slight delay, the custodian is free to turn a blind eye and accept it anyway.
 The